 Vehicle window tint is something not many people give a second thought.
 While you may know that you want it done, how much research have you done to ensure that you will be happy with the overall result?
 Unfortunately, most people only notice a window tint job when it is done improperly or the window tint film itself has gone bad.
-Fortunately, these are easy pitfalls to avoid, so we wanted to give you three things to consider before purchasing vehicle window tint.
+Fortunately, these are easy pitfalls to avoid, so we wanted to give you 3 things to consider before purchasing vehicle window tint.

 While an inexpensive film might make your windows look the way you want, it may barely reject any heat at all.
 The good news is that with the latest generations of window tint you can have great looks and tremendous performance.
 Spend some time discussing your options with a Window Film Pro so you can make the right choice to give you the combination of desired look and heat and UV rejecting performance.

-- How experienced is the installer? – Many of the modifications done to a vehicle can be done by individuals with a variety of skill levels without drastically effecting the end result.
+- How experienced is the window tint installer? – Many of the modifications done to a vehicle can be done by individuals with a variety of skill levels without drastically effecting the end result.
 However, window tint is quite different.
 An experienced installer can make all the difference between you having a great looking tint job that you can be proud of or an eyesore not worthy of your vehicle.
 A good installer can make an even average window tint look great based on the quality of their installation.

-- Who is standing behind the product and installation? – We would all love to live in a world where things did not go wrong.
+- Who is standing behind the window tint and the installation? – We would all love to live in a world where things did not go wrong.
 Unfortunately, things can and do sometimes turn out different than we would like.
 Just like any other product you might purchase, there can be situations where a window tint will fail and need to be replaced.
 It is when this happens that the company standing behind the film that was installed and the shop that did the installation become very important.

 You should also review the window tint laws in your area so that you know what is legal.
 You can view our tint law directory by clicking HERE.
-I hope that these three basic things to consider help you to make a more informed decision the next time you purchase vehicle window tint.
-If you would like more information regarding the questions above or to discuss your options on getting your vehicle tinted, contact a local Window Film Pro at the link below:
+I hope that these 3 basic things to consider help you to make a more informed decision the next time you purchase vehicle window tint.
+If you would like more information regarding the questions above or to discuss your options on getting your vehicle tinted, contact a local Window Film Pro at the button below: